 How long it takes: 15 minutes to make the dough, 12 minutes to bake each batch

 Equipment you’ll need: large mixing bowl, baking sheet, wire rack for cooling

 I love babies, and I love bringing a meal to new moms and dads.
 Along with that meal, I always bring cookies, but I do it with a twist.
 I bring some cookies that are baked and ready to eat, and I also bring frozen cookie dough balls (with baking instructions).

 You might think, “Wow, why are you making them do the work?”
 Well, when you have a baby, you get a lot of visitors, and when you have a lot of visitors, you may feel compelled to offer them refreshments.

-The fantastic thing about sending cookie dough balls is that new moms can pop them in the oven when they get spur-of-the moment visitors.
-The visitors arrive, the house smells like freshly baked cookies, and they’re greeted with warm and chewy oatmeal raisin cookies.
+The fantastic thing about frozen cookie dough balls is that new moms can pop them in the oven when they get unexpected visitors.
+The visitors arrive, a half dozen cookie dough balls are popped into the oven (or toaster oven!), the house smells like freshly baked cookies, and everyone can enjoy a warm cookie fresh out of the oven.

 THE NEW MOM WINS.
 She’s amazing!
 She’s the envy of the town!
 How does she do it?
 Everyone is so impressed.
 She has it all together!